What you will learn in Thermostat Wiring Colors Code article:

 - The function of each wire terminal on the average thermostat and highlighting some of the differences in those functions from manufacturer to manufacturer.

-Sometimes the thermostat is not the problem.
-Please check this article for a checklist of things to check before calling a heating and cooling repair service.
+Sometimes the thermostat is not the problem therefore please check this article for a checklist of things to check before calling a heating and cooling repair service.

 For instructions on how to wire a thermostat please see our how to wire a thermostat page.

-Thermostat Wire Colors Code - High Performance HVAC Thermostat Terminal Designations
+Thermostat Wiring Colors Code – High Performance HVAC Thermostat Terminal Designations

-Before Proceeding it is highly advised that you turn the power off at the circuit breaker for both the condenser and the air handler/furnace.
-It is possible you could cause a dead short in the control circuit and that could potentially cost you a service call for troubleshooting and repair.
+Before proceeding it is highly advised that you turn the power off at the circuit breaker for both the condenser and the air handler/furnace.
+You will find the power for the condenser and the air handler can be done in the circuit breaker box or the equipment itself.
+It is possible you could cause a dead short in the control circuit and blow the transformer.
+That could potentially cost you a service call for troubleshooting and repair.

-Thermostat Wiring and Wire Color Chart - Thermostat Wire Colors Code
+Thermostat Wiring and Wire Color Chart – Thermostat Wiring Colors Code

 |Tstat Terminal Designation||Color of Wire and Termination|